Jury in Memphis convicts ex-officers on some charges in beating death of Tyre Nichols

 Nichols’ death has amplified calls for police reform, and sparked the U.S. Justice Department to launch what’s known as a pattern or practice investigation looking at, among other things, the Memphis Police Department’s use of force, and whether officers engage in discriminatory policing.

 Jurors deliberated nearly six hours before returning the verdicts.
-They'll be sentenced at a later date.
-The ex-policemen also face state murder charges.
+The ex-policemen will be sentenced at a later date.
+They also face state murder charges.

 WKNO's Katie Riordan contributed reporting.